placeholder default text

 Institutional Core Competencies

-• Communication and Expression: Students will communicate clearly, express themselves creatively, interpret thoughtfully and logically, and engage actively in dialogue and discussion, while paying attention to audience, situation, and (inter) cultural context.
-Communication and expression may be written or oral, verbal or nonverbal, informational or artistic.
+• Communication and Expression: Students will communicate clearly, express themselves creatively, interpret thoughtfully and logically, and engage actively in dialogue and discussion, while paying attention to audience, circumstance and cultural context.

-• Information Literacy: Students will recognize when information is needed and locate, critically evaluate, synthesize, and communicate information in various formats.
-They will use appropriate resources and technologies while understanding the social, legal, and ethical issues for information and its use.
+• Information Literacy: Students will recognize when information is needed and be able to locate, evaluate, synthesize and communicate information through appropriate resources and technologies – while understanding relevant social, legal and ethical issues.

-• Physical/Mental Wellness and Personal Responsibility: Students will recognize lifestyles that promote physical and mental well-being, engage in self-reflection and ethical decision-making, explore career choices and life goals, practice effective individual and collaborative work habits, and demonstrate a commitment to ongoing learning.
+• Wellness and Personal Responsibility: Students will understand key elements of physical and mental well-being, while engaging in self-reflection and ethical decision-making, exploring career choices and life goals, and practicing effective individual and collaborative work habits.

-• Civic Capacity for Global, Cultural, Social and Environmental Justice: Students will recognize their role as local, national, and global citizens.
-They will participate in a democratic process, respect social and cultural diversity, appreciate the complexity of the physical world, and understand the significance of both environmental sustainability and social justice.
+• Civic Capacity for Justice: Students will recognize their role as local, national and global citizens by participating in the democratic process, respecting social and cultural diversity, appreciating the complexity of the physical world, and understanding the significance of both environmental sustainability and social justice.

 Civic Engagement for Social Justice